BenjaminAlbrecht84/Diamond_XXL/README.rst

 -e         0.001   Maximum sumProbability to keep a run of matches.
 ========== ======= ===========

+Additionally, all specific DIAMOND options can be passed in for configuring the execution of DIAMOND.

-DIAMOND_XXL initially calls DIAMOND with its default parameters scoring an alignment with the *BLOSUM62* Matrix, a *gap open penalty* of 11 and a *gap extension penalty* of 1.
+If no specific DIAMOND commands are defined, DIAMOND_XXL calls DIAMOND with its default parameters scoring an alignment with the *BLOSUM62* Matrix, a *gap open penalty* of 11 and a *gap extension penalty* of 1.